PSA .....Some Life Saving Information For All the Men In Your Life

 Last August John came home early from his outdoor volleyball game.
 That never happens, so as soon as he unlocked the front door I knew something was wrong.
 Sure enough John had slipped on the grass making a play and hurt his back.
 I knew from the way he was moving that it wasn't good so we made a trip to Urgent Care.
 Before long we were back home with a diagnose of back strain and a supply of muscle relaxers and pain meds.
 That was Monday, August 29th.
 By that Thursday John's back was much better but he was experiencing frequent urination and suspected he might have a urinary tract infection since he'd had one once before on a road trip back from Indiana.
 He saw his primary who did a urine culture which would take a few days to come back.
 He also said he had a slightly enlarged prostate .
 In the meantime, the doc explained that he wanted to prescribe Cialis which (in addition to it's normal use) is now prescribed to help shrink enlarged prostates.
 He told John that we had to go to a special pharmacy in Watervliet to get it because it was cheaper there.
 When John came home and reported this to me, I was pretty perplexed.
 Who prescribes Cialis for a UTI and why do we have to go to a 'special' pharmacy to get it?
 Feeling a little like we were dealing with black market drugs, we called the pharmacy to see exactly what the doc had ordered and why they had it cheaper.
 You can imagine our shock when we found out the script was actually for Viagara.
 I about lost my mind.
 We immediately called the doc back and asked for something other than Viagara and now John was prescribed Flomax.
 Ok, that made some sense.

 Saturday evening John was no better, in fact he was worse.
 A visit back to the local Urgent Care got him a script for phenazopyridine (Pyridium) - the stuff that makes you pee orange and relieves discomfort.
 By Sunday morning John was really suffering.
 He was beside himself with UTI symptoms, frequent but scant urination and painful burning.
 We called his primary and begged for and got an antibiotic.
 The day went on and John got increasingly sicker and more agitated by the pain.
 By early evening, John's belly was swollen.
 He looked several months pregnant.
 Trips to the bathroom were every couple of minutes but only drops came out.
-I called Katie, our RN daughter, who came to access and she advised we get John immediate medical attention.
+I called Katie, our RN daughter, who came to assess and she advised we get John immediate medical attention.
 She and I took him to an Urgent Care in Malta.
 This is what John looked like by now:

 If you know John you know he does not have a belly.
 He still has his youthful figure, but on this night he was looking like he had a passion for pasta and beer.
 The doc there was really nice.
 He did an ultrasound and diagnosed John with acute urine retention.
 He attributed this to the pain meds John had been taking for his back and even though John had only taken a few over the past few days, the doctor felt it was the best explanation for the problem as well as his confirmation that John had a 'slightly enlarged' prostate.
 Doc said he'd have to insert a catheter and drain the urine.
 He also said the catheter would need to stay in until Tuesday (it was now the Sunday evening before Labor Day) when we would need to get a urologist to remove it.
 Sounds ok and logical so far.
 The catheter was inserted and the first bulk of John's backed up urine came out.
 That very first 'tap' drained a whopping 1200 ml's of pee.
 For the record, the average bladder signals the urge to urinate at about 300-400 ml's.
 No wonder John looked pregnant!
 Immediate relief was felt and the pee kept coming.